Documentation

 Introduction

-NxtOne is an AI-powered operational intelligence platform that captures software execution as semantic knowledge graphs, giving your team instant root cause analysis and deep system understanding.
+NxtOne is an AI-powered operational intelligence platform that captures software behaviour to give your team instant root cause analysis and deep system understanding.

 What is NxtOne?

 NxtOne works by attaching a lightweight agent to your application runtime.
-The agent captures method calls, data flows, service interactions, and database queries as they happen — then transforms them into a semantic ontology graph stored in Graph Database.
+The agent captures method calls, data flows, service interactions, and database queries as they happen — then records them as structured behaviors and actions in a database.

 NxtOne is not another monitoring tool.
-Unlike log aggregators or APM tools that show you metrics and traces, NxtOne captures execution semantics — the relationships and data flows that let AI reason about your system like a senior engineer would.
+Unlike log aggregators or APM tools that show you metrics and traces, NxtOne captures runtime behaviors, actions, and data flows that let AI reason about your system like a senior engineer would.

 Key Features